-The Bank of England expects inflation to begin to fall next year as it believes the prices of energy and imported goods are unlikely to continue to rise as rapidly as they have done recently.
+Market consensus expects inflation to continue to fall next year as it believes the prices of energy and imported goods are unlikely to continue to rise as rapidly as they have done recently.
 Overall inflation is expected to be closer to its 2% target in around two years.
-The labour market is expected to remain tight with nominal wage growth expected to remain strong in the short term.
-The UK Government is capping the cost of energy for consumers, which will help to constrain inflation, but this will not be enough to bring it within the Bank of England's inflation target.
+The labour market is expected to remain tight with nominal wage growth expected to remain strong in the short term and whilst UK interest rates may have peaked it is unlikely they will start to fall significantly next year.

 Castle Trust Bank's business model will continue to be centred around its three main business lines - Property, Omni and Savings.
-Castle Trust is approaching three years of being a bank and has operated in its core markets for many years before that.
+Castle Trust is approaching four years of being a bank and has operated in its core markets for many years before that.
 It knows its customers and markets well.
 The Bank has navigated the unprecedented challenges of recent years well and so is optimistic that any further disruptions to business conditions can be overcome.